mikerogne/laravel-tag-assertions/README.md

 Laravel Tag Assertions aims to make the incredible [HTTP Tests](https://laravel.com/docs/master/http-tests) functionality that Laravel offers even more powerful by adding useful assertions for HTML tags.

+### Motivations

-I've often wanted to assert that a response contained certain HTML content, but didn't want the whitespace to matter.
-I initially used `$response->assertSee()` and later experimented with regular expressions against the raw content, but was never satisfied.
-I could also use Laravel Dusk to make HTML assertions, but browser tests are too slow and sometimes fragile.
+I've often wanted to assert that a response contained certain HTML elements (such as a Vue component with certain props), but didn't want newlines and other whitespace to matter.
+This made using methods like `$response->assertSee(...)` difficult to use for this particular use-case.
+Using Laravel Dusk wasn't a desireable option either because they can be slow and sometimes fragile.

 # Installation